Our Museum

 Image Jeremy Weihrauch

 For Our Museum, Fifita worked with long-term collaborator artist Sheida Vazir-Zadeh to document dialogues between the RAW23 alumni, local secondary school art teachers and MAMA staff.
-Presented as audio, visual, and textual fragments, the conversations reveal insight into how artists, teachers, and arts workers shape or want to shape art and education.
+Presented as audio, visual, and textual fragments, the conversations revealed insight into how artists, teachers, and arts workers shape or want to shape art and education.

 About the Curator: